music-encoding/music-encoding.github.io/community/mei-by-laws.md

 Each interest group must:

-* select an administrative chair
+* select an Administrative Chair
 * produce regular activity reports.
 The report should summarize the Interest Groups activities, completed goals, as well as plans for future meetings and activities.

-A single person may not be administrative chair of multiple IGs.
-The IG’s administrative chair takes responsibility for acting as contact person for the IG, ensuring regular activity, submitting reports to the Board, and organizing the group’s work, e.g. calling for meetings and coordinating development efforts.
+A single person may not be Administrative chair of multiple IGs.
+The IG’s Administrative Chair takes responsibility for acting as contact person for the IG, ensuring regular activity, submitting reports to the Board, and organizing the group’s work, e.g. calling for meetings and coordinating development efforts.

 Each IG will be self-organizing; that is, there will be no formal regulations on how any other responsibilities are to be divided amongst its members.
 In addition, the IG may establish decision-making processes as necessary; however, it should rely on consensus rather than majority rule whenever possible.